Side Hustles for Beauty Professionals

 Sell Your Own Beauty Products

-When it comes to selling traditional beauty products, you can opt between making small batches of your products, like face masks or lip scrubs, at home, or partnering with a company like Onoxa to have them turn your visions into realities.
-Before beginning, do your research to avoid legal issues, get any permits required, and make sure you fully understand the chemistry behind anything you create.
+When it comes to selling traditional beauty products, you can make small batches of your products, like face masks or lip scrubs, at home or partner with a company like Onoxa to have them turn your visions into realities.

 Teach People About Beauty